szze/SpecFlowPlus-Resources/Reports.md

 ## Defining Your Own Template

+Please review the [SpecFlow+ Runner Report API Documentation](http://www.specflow.org/api/report/docs/) to find out about the classes and properties of the reporting model that can be referred in the reporting template.

 To define your own report template:

 1. Create a copy of `ReportTemplate.cshtml` (in `\packages\[SpecRun.Runner]\templates`) and rename it accordingly.